 So, my thought process was this:

-So, like strands of DNA, spiraling harmonically through time and space, we have two basic tones (7.2 Hz and 5.4 Hz), creating harmonic content as they go – and providing us a rich palette to draw from for any style of music – from jazz to modal folk music – while staying in harmony with the experienced universal resonance of the B-flat and F tones.
+So, like strands of DNA, spiraling harmonically through time and space, we have two basic tones (7.2 Hz and 5.4 Hz), creating harmonic content as they go – and providing us a rich palette to draw from for any style of music – from jazz to modal folk music – while staying in harmony with the empirical universal resonance of the B-flat and F tones.
 This, to me, is a good foundation on which to build musical compositions!

 Reinforcing my personal experience of 5.4, 7.2 and 10.8 Hz being foundational, resonant still points, we have found: